 Observations of hydrology, soils, and vegetation, were made using the "Routine On-site" delineation method as defined in the 1987 manual and the Regional Supplement for areas that were not currently in agricultural production.
 One-foot diameter soil pits were excavated to 20 inches and soil profiles were examined for hydric soil and wetland hydrology field indicators.
 In addition, a visual absolute-cover estimate of the dominant species of the plant community was performed using soil pit locations as a center of reference.
-Dominant plant species are based on estimates of absolute cover for herbaceous, and shrub species within a 5 foot radius of the sample point, and basal area cover for tree and woody vine species within a 30 foot radius of the sample point.
-Plant species in each vegetative layer, which are estimated at less than 20% of the total cover, are not considered to be dominant.
+Dominant plant species are based on estimates of absolute cover for herbaceous, and shrub species within a 5 foot radius of the sample point, and basal area cover for tree and woody vine species within a 30 foot radius of the total cover, are not considered to be dominant.
 The wetland indicator status is then used to determine if there is an overall dominance (greater than 50%) of wetland or upland plant species.
 If less than 50% of the dominant species are hydrophytic, then the prevalence index may be used to determine if the subdominant species are hydrophytic.
 If the prevalence index is less than or equal to 3, hydrophytic vegetation criterion is met.